 A good lighting system will not only help you to linger after dark in the warmer months, but create a striking scene to look out on in winter, highlighting special plants and features.
 This elegant outdoor electric Dome Floor Lamp by Heatsail not only illuminates the seating space, but can act as an infra-red heater and bluetooth speaker as well; the company claims this is five times more energy efficient than the traditional gas-powered outdoor heater.

-Mix up your textures in both the boundaries and surfaces.
+Mix up your textures in both the boundaries and surfaces - this applies to front gardens, too.
 Here a raised wooden yoga space is reached by walking over a stone mosaic and the cool smoothness of yorkstone paving - you are halfway to mindful bliss before you have even started.

 More and more our gardens are becoming extensions of the house and we are treating them as another room, albeit one without a ceiling.
 Add a fireplace and a kitchen and you need hardly go indoors.
-You don’t have to be as formal as this scheme by Daniel Shea - there are some sophisticated outdoor wood-burning stoves, ovens and chimeras nowadays and a bucket of ice can provide somewhere to cool your drinks.
+You don’t have to be as formal as this set up from Ikea - there are some sophisticated outdoor wood-burning stoves, ovens and chimeras nowadays and a bucket of ice can provide somewhere to cool your drinks.

 What should be the focus of landscaping a small backyard?

-A small backyard has to work hard all year round as it is likely to be looked out at as a whole from the house, so make sure there is a good backbone of evergreens, and plenty of layers, in the form of trees and climbers.
+A small backyard has to work hard all year round as it is likely to be looked out at as a whole from the house, so when it comes to landscaping, make sure there is a good backbone of evergreens, and plenty of layers, in the form of trees and climbers.

 How much of a small backyard should you cover with decking?